checkly/docs.checklyhq.com/site/content/learn/headless/e2e-file-download.md

 ## Takeaways

+1. Playwright's code is more concise & easier to maintain.
-1. Use environment variables to inject secrets.
+2. Use environment variables to inject secrets.
-2. Compare the expected file with the newly downloaded one.
+3. Compare the expected file with the newly downloaded one.
-3. There is more than one way to download a file within our script.
+4. There is more than one way to download a file within our script.

 ## Further reading